MicrosoftDocs/query-docs/query-languages/dax/new-dax-functions.md

 While functions and functionality are being updated all the time, only those updates that have a visible and functional change exposed to users are described in documentation.
 New functions and updates to existing functions within the past year are shown here.

 > [!IMPORTANT]
 > Not all functions are supported in all versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.
-New and updated functions are typically first introduced in Power BI Desktop.
+New and updated functions are typically first introduced in Power BI Desktop, and then later in Analysis Services, Power Pivot in Excel, and tools.

 ## New functions